Moddable-OpenSource/moddable/documentation/devices/esp32.md

 To ensure that your build environment is up to date, perform the following steps:

-1. Update your cloned copy of the ESP-IDF and select the v3.3.2 tag:
+1. Update your cloned copy of the ESP-IDF and select the v4.2 tag:

     ```text
     cd ~/esp32/esp-idf
     git fetch
-    git checkout --recurse-submodules v3.3.2
+    git checkout release/v4.2
+	git submodule update --init --recursive
+    git pull
     ```

 2. Update apt, then install any missing packages (and upgrade existing packages) required to compile with the `ESP-IDF`.
 The packages to install vary based on your distribution's default Python version.